Methodology

 Because the scanner is open-source, an auditor can clone the repo, point it at their client's account, run the exact same calls, and verify that our evidence matches what they collect independently.
 The hash creates a chain of custody between the raw response and the finding that cited it.

 This is why the scan is open-source.
-Not as a values statement — as a trust mechanism.
+Not a values statement, a trust mechanism.
 You can check our work because the work is checkable.

 07What we're not yet claiming

 The SOC 2 framework covers nine criteria series.
-AWS API calls can surface evidence for roughly 15–20% of those criteria — the parts with API endpoints.
+AWS API calls can surface evidence for roughly 15–20% of those criteria, the parts with API endpoints.
 The remaining 80% (governance processes, risk assessments, written policies, access reviews, vendor risk, HR controls, incident response exercises) have no API.
-We don't assess those.
+We do not assess those.

 "Pre-audit readiness" means the AWS infrastructure layer is assessed.
 It does not mean your auditor will have no findings.
 It means you'll have fewer surprises on the technical side, and the ones you do have will come with traceable evidence and copy-pasteable CLI commands to fix them.